-Microsoft Excel allows you to manipulate, manage and analyze data helping assist in decision making and creating efficiencies that will directly affect your bottom line.
-Whether you’re using it for business or to help manage personal database and expenses Microsoft Excel gives you the right tools to enable you to accomplish all your needs.
+Microsoft Excel allows you to manipulate, manage and analyze data, helping assist in decision-making and creating efficiencies that will directly affect your bottom line.
+Whether you’re using it for business or to help manage personal databases and expenses, Microsoft Excel gives you the right tools to enable you to accomplish all your needs.

 The advantages of Excel are wide and varied; here are the main advantages:

-- Easy and effective comparisons - With the powerful analytical tools included within Microsoft Excel you have the ability to analyze large amounts of data to discover trends and patterns that will influence decisions.
-Microsoft Excel’s graphing capabilities allows you to summarize your data enhancing your ability to organize and structure your data.
+- Easy and effective comparisons: With the powerful analytical tools included within Microsoft Excel, you have the ability to analyze large amounts of data to discover trends and patterns that will influence decisions.
+Microsoft Excel’s graphing capabilities allow you to summarize your data, enhancing your ability to organize and structure your data.

-- Powerful analysis of large amounts of data - Recent upgrades to the Excel spreadsheet enhance your ability to analyze large amounts of data.
-With powerful filtering, sorting and search tools you are able to quickly and easily narrow down the criteria that will assist in your decisions.
-Combine these tools with the tables, Pivot Tables and Graphs you can find the information that you want quickly and easily even if you have hundreds of thousands of data items.
-While you will need the latest technology to get the best out of Microsoft Excel it is scalable and can be used at home on your low powered PC or at work on your high powered Laptop.
+- Powerful analysis of large amounts of data: Recent upgrades to the Excel spreadsheet enhance your ability to analyze large amounts of data.
+With powerful filtering, sorting, and search tools, you are able to quickly and easily narrow down the criteria that will assist in your decisions.
+Combine these tools with the tables, pivot tables, and graphs, and you can find the information that you want quickly and easily, even if you have hundreds of thousands of data items.
+While you will need the latest technology to get the best out of Microsoft Excel, it is scalable and can be used at home on your low powered PC or at work on your high powered Laptop.

 Disadvantages of Microsoft Excel

-- Not easy to share – Microsoft have made great strides with their Web applications but the sharing functionality still has a long way to go to become world class.
-Part of the problem is that often the ability for sharing a tool requires extra software to be installed on the PC and this often becomes cumbersome.
+- Not easy to share: Microsoft has made great strides with their Web applications, but the sharing functionality still has a long way to go to become world-class.
+Part of the problem is that often the ability for sharing a tool requires extra software to be installed on the PC, and this often becomes cumbersome.
 Tools like Google Documents are revolutionizing the way people share documents online.

-- Scalability – Excel 2010 has introduced larger spreadsheets and binary formats, howver using large amounts of data on the average PC will slow down and often freeze the PC.
+- Scalability: Excel 2010 has introduced larger spreadsheets and binary formats; however, using large amounts of data on the average PC will slow down and often freeze the PC.
 As some of the competing tools are in the 'cloud' file size does not become a problem.

-- Customizable Graphs – Microsoft Excel does offer a good variety of graph capabilities, however the customization of the standard formats, and the combination of different data sets and different types of graph is awkward and not intuitive.
-For a powerful worksheet this is a big disadvantage.
+- Customizable Graphs: Microsoft Excel does offer a good variety of graph capabilities; however, the customization of the standard formats and the combination of different data sets and different types of graphs is awkward and not intuitive.
+For a powerful worksheet, this is a big disadvantage.

 Microsoft Excel is a very versatile tool and can be used for almost anything that you can imagine: